School Boards Matter

 Candidate survey questions

-What changes should be made at schools to make the classroom a safer and more effective environment for maximizing learning and instruction (teaching)?
+What changes do you support to make the classroom a safer and more effective environment for maximizing learning and instruction?

 New Castle County